-2.4.7.2 Unsuitable Locations for Vaults:
+2.4.1.2 Unsuitable Locations for Vaults:

-Locations higher than the customer's termination cabinet

-NOTE: The customer is responsible for water mitigation strategies (see ESR section 6.4.2 Vault).

-- In traffic areas - Parking areas, such as parking spaces, the lanes in a parking area, and driveway areas associated with truck loading docks do not provide 24/7 access - Sidewalks should only be used as a last resort.
-If the vault must be placed in a sidewalk or plaza-type area where the public can be expected to walk, then metal doors in the concrete vault cover must have slip-resistant design. - Landscaped areas near irrigation, bioswales, fountains, areas with high-water tables, etc.
+- Locations higher than the customer's termination cabinet - NOTE: The customer is responsible for water mitigation strategies (see the ESR, Chapter 6 Underground Requirements). - In traffic areas - Parking areas, such as parking spaces, the lanes in a parking area, and driveway areas associated with truck loading docks do not provide 24/7 access - Sidewalks should only be used as a last resort.
+If the vault must be placed in a sidewalk or plaza-type area where the public can be expected to walk, then metal doors in the concrete vault cover must have slip-resistant design and may require a Design Exception (DE) or Utility Vault Lease (UVE) issued by the governing jurisdiction. - Landscaped areas near irrigation, bioswales, fountains, areas with high-water tables, etc.

-2.4.7.3 Clearances for Vaults (Excluding Class A Vaults)
+2.4.1.3 Clearances for Vaults (Excluding Class A Vaults)